You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 How Long Does Lipitor Last?

+Lipitor is available in various forms, including tablets and oral suspensions.
 The duration of Lipitor's effects depends on several factors, including the dosage, individual metabolism, and health status.
-Typically, Lipitor's effects can last for several hours to days after taking the medication.

 Short-Term Effects

-After taking Lipitor, the effects are usually noticeable within a few hours.
-The medication begins to inhibit cholesterol production in the liver, leading to a decrease in LDL cholesterol levels.
-This reduction can be significant, with some studies showing a 30-40% decrease in LDL cholesterol levels within 24 hours of taking the medication.
+Lipitor's effects are typically noticeable within a few days to a week after starting treatment.
+Atorvastatin begins to inhibit cholesterol production in the liver, leading to a decrease in LDL cholesterol levels.
+This reduction in LDL cholesterol can help to:

 Long-Term Effects